ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!
+1. Why don't programmers like nature?
+It has too many bugs!

-2. Why did the software developer go broke?
-Because he didn't have enough cache!
+2. Why did the computer go to the doctor?
+It had a virus!

-3. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+3. Why did the cybersecurity expert always carry a ladder?
+To reach new heights in hacking!

-4. Why did the cyber security analyst bring a ladder to work?
-Because they heard they needed to scale the firewall!
+4. Why did the developer go broke?
+Because he lost his domain in a bet and couldn't afford hosting fees!

 [
-Sat Sep 16 01:04:57 UTC 2023
+Sun Sep 17 01:10:07 UTC 2023
  ]